By Evan Cameron | Associate, Development Writing

-World Central Kitchen (WCK) is first to the frontlines providing meals in response to crises.
+World Central Kitchen (WCK) is first to the frontlines providing meals in response to climate, humanitarian, and community crises.
 We launched the Climate Disaster Fund in November 2021 as our decade-long commitment to raise and spend $1 billion to support communities impacted by the climate crisis.
-While there are unknowns for a disaster relief organization—such as when, where, or how many crises will occur—our Climate Disaster Fund gives WCK the resources to activate with the “urgency of now” without having to wait for disaster-specific funding.
+While there are unknowns for a disaster relief organization—such as when, where, or how many crises will occur—our Climate Disaster Fund gives WCK the resources to respond with the “urgency of now” on a global scale without having to wait for disaster-specific funding.
 We are grateful for your incredible support of our climate-related relief work.
-From July to October, WCK responded to seven climate disasters, serving more than 285,000 fresh meals to support affected communities.
+Including the conclusion of our responses to Hurricane John in Mexico and Hurricane Milton in Florida, WCK responded to eight climate crises between November 2024 and February 2025, serving more than 11.2 million meals to impacted communities.
+We are pleased to share summaries of several of our emergency responses below:

 Links: